MariPeshko/MiniRT/README.md

 Key Components:
 * `M_PI` is a constant that represents the mathematical value of π (pi).
 * `Radians` are a unit of angular measurement.
 Many programming languages and graphics libraries use radians for their trigonometric functions.
 * `isnan` - floating-point classification macro.
-It checks whether a floating-point number (width in case of calculationg width) is NaN (Not a Number).
+It checks whether a floating-point number (width in case of calculating width) is NaN (Not a Number).
 In C, NaN (Not a Number) is a special floating-point value that represents an invalid or undefined mathematical result.
 * `Radian_FOV` - The camera’s horizontal field of view in degrees (converted to radians).

 The viewport size depends on the horizontal field of view (FOV) and the chosen distance: